Section 504/ADA Process

 American Disabilities Act and Section 504 Accommodations

-Per Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the Americans with Disabilities Act of 2008, Western Dakota Tech’s policy ensures no qualified person shall, solely because of disability, be denied access to, participation in, or the benefits of, any program or activity operated by the college.
-WDT works to ensure campus accessibility for persons with disabilities for admissions, educational opportunities, programs, activities, employment practices, and facilities use/maintenance.
-Please note that no accommodations will be made that result in a fundamental alteration of programs, place undue financial and administrative burdens upon the college, and lower academic and other essential standards.
+Per the Americans with Disabilities Act of 1990, the Americans with Disabilities Act of 2008, and Section 504 of the Rehabilitation Act of 1973, Western Dakota Technical College’s policy ensures no qualified person shall, solely because of disability, be denied access to, participation in, or the benefits of, any program or activity operated by the college.
+WDTC works to ensure campus accessibility for persons with disabilities for admissions, educational opportunities, programs, activities, employment practices, facilities use/maintenance, and campus owned or leased housing.
+Please note that no accommodations will be made that result in a fundamental alteration of programs, place undue financial and administrative burdens upon the college, and lower academic or other essential standards.

 As students transition to higher education, it is vital to know the rights and responsibilities related to their disability.
-The Office of Civil Rights of the Department of Education provides a Transition Guide for students entering post-secondary education and a Letter for Parents.
+The Department of Education’s Office of Civil Rights provides a Transition Guide for students entering post-secondary education and a Letter for Parents.
 High school students can also reach out to the Transition Services Liaison Project (TSLP) for additional resources.

-Students must contact the Disability Service Coordinator to request accommodations.
+Students must contact the Student Resource Coordinator who serves as the Disability Service Coordinator to request accommodations.
 This contact should be made as early in the semester as possible but can be made at any time.
 Please note, accommodations are never retroactive.
-Students' responsibility includes providing documentation to verify the disability and limitations.
-If documentation does not meet the standards, the student may be asked to provide additional documentation before receiving accommodations.
+Students' responsibility includes providing documentation to verify the disability and limitations related to the disability.
+If documentation does not meet necessary standards, the student may be asked to provide additional documentation before receiving accommodations.
 If further testing is needed, the student will incur any costs associated with that testing.

-The Disability Service Coordinator will work with students through the accommodation request process.
+The Student Resource Coordinator will work with students through the accommodation request process.
 This process follows these steps:

 - Provide verification documentation.

-- Meet with the Disability Service Coordinator to discuss individual needs.
+- Meet with the Student Resource Coordinator to discuss individual needs.

-Students are responsible for letting instructors know when they would like to use accommodations.
+Students are responsible for letting instructors or WDTC campus housing know when they would like to use accommodations.
 Accommodations for tests must be requested before taking the exam.
 Ideally, this request will be at least one week in advance.
 Instructional/classroom accommodations may include, but are not limited to:

 - Assistive technology

-- Digital recorders are available through the WDT Library.
+- Digital recorders are available through the WDTC Library.

 - Digital textbooks